jmatthiesen/netaivideoanalyzer/README.md

 - [Microsoft.Extensions.AI.Ollama](https://www.nuget.org/packages/Microsoft.Extensions.AI.Ollama) to work with **Ollama** local models
 - [OpenAI .NET API library](https://www.nuget.org/packages/OpenAI) to work with **OpenAI APIs**.

-**CodeSpaces:** This project is designed to be opened in GitHub Codespaces as an easy way for anyone to try out this libraries entirely in the browser.
+**GitHub CodeSpaces:** This project is designed to be opened in GitHub Codespaces as an easy way for anyone to try out this libraries entirely in the browser.

 This is the OpenAI sample running in Codespaces.
 The sample analyze this video: